 To better understand what CBD (or cannabidiol) is, it is helpful to understand what CBD is not.
 CBD is one of the most common compounds found in cannabis plants – including both hemp and marijuana strains – the other common compound being the well-known (and well-demonized) THC.
 However, CBD has recently become the most-talked about cannabis compound as research is now showing many benefits that promote whole-body health.

 Though CBD and THC are found in the same plant, THC comes from the leaves and flowers of the cannabis sativa species, often referred to as marijuana; while CBD typically is derived from the stems and seeds of a type of cannabis known as hemp.
 Technically speaking, it’s THC that has long been classified as illegal since it is the compound that “gets you high” while cannabis plants containing negligible (or zero) THC have no psychoactive effects.
-Since hemp has practically zero THC, products made from Hemp CBD have two important advantages: they don’t make you high and they are legal — to sell, to buy, to use and to carry with you.
+Since hemp has practically zero THC, products made from Hemp CBD have two important advantages: they don’t make you high and they are legal to use and to carry with you.

 CBD oil is created from hemp plant material that has been processed to filter out everything but the cannabidiol, leaving behind a white powder or crystal referred to as CBD isolate or crystalline isolate, which is 99.9% pure CBD by volume.
 This substance is used as the basis for many CBD products, including CBD oils, balms, lotions, edibles, tinctures and CBD vaping e-liquids, with more products hitting the major markets regularly.